shaho/tech-report-compass/README.md

 # Tech Status Report

-The project is based on React and [strapi](https://strapi.io/) as headless CMS, for the sake of demonstration the deafult database is SqlDB.
+The project is based on React and [strapi](https://strapi.io/) as headless CMS, for the sake of demonstration the default database is SqlDB.

 ### Getting Started